chinootes/cs/notes/lang.java.paradigms.oo.encapsulation.access.default.md

 id: uda681pw6uymjsntqaqmcca
 title: default
 desc: ''
-updated: 1712931805601
+updated: 1725011259819
 created: 1712931677652
 ---

 ## Access Modifier

-If no access modifier is used with a member, it becomes default.
+If no [[paradigm.oo.components.modifiers.access]] are used with a member, it becomes default.

-## Keyword (post Java 8)
+Also a Keyword (post Java 8) for [[paradigm.oo.components.modifiers.default]] methods.

-It can be used with a method within interface to define that method in the interface itself.